Does Vocal Fry Ruin Job Prospects? All You Need to Know

 Research shows young American women may be losing jobs because of how they speak.
 Can a popular language pattern really jeopardize your career?
 Learn what candidates should take from the new study to their next interview to set themselves up for success.

-A hot new study sparked debate among psychologists, employers, and voice specialists, published in May by the scientific journal, PLOS ONE.
-“Vocal Fry May Undermine the Success of Young Women in the Labor Market” identifies “low-pitched” and “creaky-sounding” speech as increasingly popular among young American females, and comes to the disturbing conclusion that women who use the bottom of their vocal registers have reduced chances of getting a job.
+A study sparked debate among psychologists, employers, and voice specialists.
+“Vocal Fry May Undermine the Success of Young Women in the Labor Market” identifies “low-pitched” and “creaky-sounding” speech as increasingly popular among young American females and comes to the disturbing conclusion that women who use the bottom of their vocal registers have reduced chances of getting a job.
 Vocal fry amounts to an affectation that interviewers find off-putting.